 Unusual antique keys can prompt further inspection

 If you’re a collector or enthusiast who enjoys traveling with unusual antique keys, be prepared for them to be subject to further inspection.
-Antique keys can have unique designs and may look different from the standard keys that security personnel are accustomed to seeing.

 To avoid any misunderstandings or delays at the security checkpoint, it’s advisable to inform the security officers about the presence of these antique keys in your belongings.
-This will help facilitate the screening process and prevent any unnecessary inconvenience.

 It’s important to remember that these special screening protocols are in place to ensure the safety of all passengers.
 While it may take a little extra time during the security screening process, it’s a small price to pay for the peace of mind knowing that everyone on board is protected.